-- Navaratri is also celebrated with great pomp and show at the temple, during the Hindu month of Ashwin (September- October)
+- Navaratri celebrations also take place with great pomp and show at the temple, during the Hindu month of Ashwin (September- October)

-- The Kalyana Utsavs are celebrated throughout the year at the temple.
+- The temple celebrates the Kalyana Utsavs throughout the year.
 These are marriage festivals and hence, visitors can witness the typical South Indian style of the wedding during the wedding months at the temple.

-- Janmastami, the celebration of the birth of Lord Krishna is also celebrated at the temple.
+- Janmastami is the celebration of the birth of Lord Krishna.
 This festival generally takes place during the month of Bhadon (July or August).

-Besides the festivities, there are regular rituals performed at the Amaravati Temple.
+Besides the festivities, there are regular rituals at the Amaravati Temple.

-- During the ritual of Dhoopa, Deepa, Naivedyam, the air of the temple complex is filled with the aroma of incense and the sound of bells create a celestial environment.
+- During the ritual of Dhoopa, Deepa, Naivedyam, the air of the temple complex fills with the aroma of incense and the sound of bells create a celestial environment.

 - Abhishekam is another important ritual of the shrine.
-Milk is poured over the Shiva Lingum, chanting the holy mantras or just ‘Om Namah Shivai.’
+The priest pours milk over the Shiva Lingam, chanting the holy mantras or just ‘Om Namah Shivai.’

-- As the Shiva Lingum is very high, hence pedestal has been arranged for the devotees so that they can perform this ritual with ease.
+- As the Shiva Lingum is very high, hence pedestal is there for the devotees so that they can perform this ritual with ease.

-Amaravati Temple is an important tourist destination of Andhra Pradesh and hence easily accessible.
+Amaravati is an important tourist destination of Andhra Pradesh and hence easily accessible.

-- By Air: The nearest airport to the Amaravati Temple is the Vijaywada It is located 82 kilometres from the temple.
+- Air: Nearest airport is the Vijayawada.
+It is 82 kilometres from the temple.

-- By Train: The Pedakurapadu is the nearest railway station to the temple; located just at 19 kilometres from Amaravati Temple.
+- Train: Pedakurapadu is the nearest railway station; 19 kilometres from Amaravati Temple.

 There are several vegetarian hotels available near Amaravati Temple.
 The food comes with the unique South Indian flavour.
 The food stalls are clean and the food is tasty.

-- Venugopala Swamy: This 1800 years old temple is located near Amaravati Temple and is dedicated to Venugopal, an incarnation of Lord Narayana.
+- Venugopala Swamy: This 1800 years old temple is near Amaravati Temple and is for Venugopal, an incarnation of Lord Narayana.

-- Sai Baba temple: One of the most popular temples of Andhra Pradesh, this temple is also known by the name of Shirdi Sai and is dedicated to the saint, Sai Baba.
+- Sai Baba temple: One of the most popular temples of Andhra Pradesh, this temple is also popular by the name of Shirdi Sai and is in honour the saint, Sai Baba.